-A simple butter roasted asparagus pasta salad, tossed with sun dried tomatoes, fresh lemon, and parmesan.
+A dish that can only be described as springtime in a bowl, this simple butter roasted asparagus pasta salad, tossed with sun dried tomatoes, fresh lemon, and parmesan.
 A delightful cold pasta salad that everyone will love!

 One of the best things about summer, and trust me, for me they are few, is the better price and freshness of asparagus.
+Roasted Asparagus Lemon Butter Pasta Salad screams freshness and summer.
 When I first met John.e, he wasn’t a fan of asparagus at all.
 I was able to convince him to give it another try.
 Now, he’s quite fond of it.

 This pasta salad was an idea I had one Sunday morning while sipping my coffee and watching reruns of Will & Grace.
 (That used to be a Sunday morning ritual; I can’t wait until the new shows start up again!)
 I knew I had some asparagus in the refrigerator, and that John.e would need something to take to work for lunch on Monday.